The Best Picture Books on Belonging (Perfect for SEL Read Alouds)

 Eve Bunting does a phenomenal job of putting the reader in the shoes of a young Muslim immigrant who starts school in America where all of her classmates already know each other, speak the same language, and dress similarly.
 Readers will immediately be able to empathize with the main character as she goes on a field trip on her second day of school feeling like a complete outsider.
 This beautiful story models compassion, acceptance, and courage.

 There are multiple avenues of discussion about considering others’ perspectives, making others feel accepted into a classroom community, and highlighting the qualities that are the same among us while appreciating our differences.
-This is a read aloud that you will find yourself pulling out again and again to reference all year long!
+This is an SEL read aloud that you will find yourself pulling out again and again to reference all year long!

 We’re All Wonders by R.J.
 Palacio